-1. INTRODUCTION
+1. Introduction

-Since the pioneer work of Majumdar and Morrow in 1974, several models have been proposed to correlate the oligocyclic fatigue crack initiation process, controlled by the strain range $\Delta \varepsilon$, with fatigue crack propagation rates, controlled by the stress intensity range ΔK .
+Since the pioneer work of Majumdar and Morrow in 1974 [1], several models have been proposed to correlate the oligocyclic fatigue crack initiation process (controlled by the strain range $\Delta \varepsilon$) with fatigue crack propagation rates (controlled by the stress intensity range ΔK).
 Some of this so-called critical damage models consider the width of the volume element (VE) in the crack propagation direction as being the distance that the fatigue crack propagates on each cycle da.
 Others consider the fatigue crack propagation rate as being the VE width divided by the number of cycles that the crack would need to cross it.

-However, most models do not properly deal with the supposed stress field singularity at the crack tip, which implies that all damage would be caused by this very last event.
-Not too long ago, an improved model that deals with the actual elastic-plastic stresses at the crack tip has been proposed (Durán et al., 2003), using εN parameters and expressions of the HRR type to represent the elastic-plastic strain range inside the plastic zone ahead of the crack tip.
-The crack tip is modeled as a sharp notch with a very small but finite tip radius to remove the singularity issues.
-The origin of the HRR field is shifted from the crack tip to a point inside the crack, located by matching the HRR strain at the blunt crack tip with the strain predicted at that point by a strain concentration rule.
+However, most models do not properly deal with the supposed stress field singularity at the crack tip.
+This singularity implies that all the damage would be caused by the last loading event.
+Recently, an improved model that deals with the actual elastic-plastic stresses at the crack tip has been proposed [2].
+It uses εN parameters and expressions of the HRR type to represent the elastic-plastic strain range inside the plastic zone ahead of the crack tip.
+The crack